Obstructions to lifting abelian subalgebras of corona algebras: Uncountable collections

-\begin{proof}[Proof of Corollary \ref{crlry}] The proof follows verbatim the one given for Lemma \ref{lemma} plus Theorem \ref{thrm}.
-The only difference is that, each time KTT is invoked in Lemma \ref{lemma}, it is possible to use a stronger version of KTT for C*-algebras of real rank zero (see for instance Theorem $6.5$ of \cite{proj}) which allows to chose at each step a projection (remember that if $A$ has real rank zero, then the same is true for all its hereditary subalgebras). \end{proof}
+\begin{proof}[Proof of Corollary \ref{crlry}] The proof follows verbatim the one given for Lemma \ref{lemma} and Theorem \ref{thrm}.
+The only difference is that each time Kadison's Transitivity Theorem is invoked in Lemma \ref{lemma}, it is possible to use a stronger version of such theorem for \cstar-algebras with real rank zero (see for instance Theorem $6.5$ of \cite{proj}), which allows us to choose a projection at each step.
+This stronger version of Kadison's Transitivity Theorem can be used throughout the whole iteration since hereditary subalgebras of real rank zero \cstar-algebras have real rank zero. \end{proof}